 - Dr. Erica Hartmann led the team that explored the microbiome of the ISS, identifying strains of bacteria found throughout the ISS.

 These are just a few of the women leading the way in astrobiology at NASA and beyond.
-We have come a long way: From the days women had to fight for their right to an education, we are now about to experience the first all-female space walk under the direction of the first female chief flight director.
-What a wonderful way to celebrate Women's History Month!
+We have come a long way from the days when women had to fight for their right to an education.
+Happy Women's History Month!